Principles

 operations.

-The system shall facilitate transmittal of electronic data to the helicopter land base operation, which in turn can eliminate the need for a separate Rig Report to be submitted.
+The system shall facilitate the transmittal of electronic data to the helicopter land-based operation, which can eliminate the need for a separate Rig Report to be submitted.

 Accuracy of measurements